Joseph-911/flight_project/README.md

     Open [`127.0.0.1:8000`](http://127.0.0.1:8000/) and [`127.0.0.1:3000`](http://127.0.0.1:3000/) and enjoy &#127881;!

     **NOTE: It's important to use the IP address "127.0.0.1" for both, due to Cross-site request forgery (also known as CSRF)**

+## Running Tests:

+To run the application tests:

+1. go to tests folder in the backend folder with the command:

+    `cd backend/tests`

+    (assuming you're in the root directory "*flight-project*" and the requirements are already installed)

+2. run the command:

+    `pytest test_facades.py`